-Pupils were separated into five different continents and competed against one another in events such as: curling, static high jump, foam javelin, Wii Sports and blind-folded hurdles.
+Every year their is a different theme.
+In 2018 pupils were separated into five different continents based on the World Cup and competed against one another in events such as: curling, static high jump, foam javelin, Wii Sports and blind-folded hurdles.

 Highshore has a partnership with Greenhouse Sports, a London-based charity committed to using sport to help young people living in the inner city to realise their full potential.
 The partnership means that a Greenhouse Sports coach is based at the school full time.

 As well as supporting the Head of PE during PE sessions, the Greenhouse Sports coach consults with the school’s Occupational Therapist and with Physiotherapists to run sensory circuits, fitness sessions and support students to regularly complete exercises from their physio routines.
 The coach also leads the extracurricular sports clubs.